dippy-dipper/cdaudio-winmm/README.md

 - Plays only single tracks which is fine most of the time but causes problems if the game issues a single "from -> to" command to play multiple tracks.
 - All tracks are reported as 1 minutes long.
 This may cause issues if a game relies on an accurate response for the track length query in order to determine when the track has finished playing.
 - The wrapper can not handle a situation where a game uses the MCI API to also play video files.
 In this case you will likely see a black screen or an error message.

+0.4.0.3 changes:
+- Better no. of tracks logic.
+Should now work more reliably.
+- Set player to always run on the last CPU core to fix issues with games set to run on single core affinity (e.g. Midtown Madness).
+- Handle TMS time format (Driver).

+Note: This may be the last maintenance release.
+Implementing support for games that switch between different time formats and use milliseconds to play a tracks from arbitrary position will require a full re-write of the logic.
+In addition a better wrapper is needed to only catch commands send to the cdaudio device and not swallow other commands that are meant for video playback for example.
+The latency with Mailslot communication is also proving difficult to manage as the logic becomes more complex.

 0.4.0.2 changes:
 - Using the waveaudio device for .wav file playback.